ram89toronto/1kpythonrun/README.md

 File Name: 25.py
 Description : Write a python program to take a input number and print prime number series ?

+File Name: 26.py
+Description : Write a program to compute sum of squares from 1 to number entered using a function definition ?